 KPE provides defense-grade security supporting every aspect of mobile device operation.
 KPE resolves pain points identified by enterprises and meets the strict requirements of highly regulated industries.

-With KPE, a Samsung Android mobile device can be deployed to meet the configuration standards for DoD IA.
+With KPE, a Samsung Android mobile device can be deployed to enhance the security of the AE configuration which meets the standards baseline for DoD IA.